The Power of Words, Story, and Prayer

 “It was that power of words, the gift of language, that was the greatest gift of all that G-d gave to Adam and Adam alone.

-This then becomes the “Gesher tzar me’od”– the very narrow bridge – that crosses the abyss between finite humanity and the infinity of God.
+This then becomes the “Gesher tzar me’od”– the very narrow bridge – that crosses the abyss between finite humanity and the infinity of G-d.

 In short, Judaism is an ongoing conversation between that once-and-once-only divine voice that sounded at Sinai and the human interpretation of those words that has continued in every generation since.
 It is a great conversation that never ended.

-The whole of Judaism is that ongoing “conversation” between Israel and God as to how we understand God’s word for all time to make it God’s word for our time.”
+The whole of Judaism is that ongoing “conversation” between Israel and G-d as to how we understand G-d’s word for all time to make it G-d’s word for our time.”

-(Rabbi Jonathon Sacks’ speech on the inauguration of the National Library of Israel, May 2014).
+(Rabbi Jonathon Sacks’ speech at the inauguration of the National Library of Israel, May 2014).

-Within the pages of Genesis, the Torah vividly documents divine “conversations” with individuals.
-From Adam in the Garden to Abraham and Rebecca, these dialogues exemplify the dynamic relationship between humanity and G-d.
-Even in moments of struggle, such as Rebecca’s inquiry about the twins in her womb, G-d provides guidance and insight.
+The Torah contains detailed accounts of divine conversations with individuals, as documented in Genesis.
+These dialogues, from Adam in the Garden to Abraham and Rebecca, exemplify the dynamic relationship between humanity and G-d.
+Even in moments of struggle, such as when Rebecca inquires about the twins in her womb, G-d provides guidance and insight.

 And the children struggled within her, and she said, “If [it be] so, why do I live?”
 And she went to inquire of the Lord.